siirila/toolshed_talk/slides/overview.md

 ## How to make fewer decisions
+- KISS
+  - Defer decisions until they are necessary
-- Abstract away the decisions and complexity
+- Abstract away underlying tools
+  - Wrap underlying tools through a common interface
-  - Let somebody else make the choice
+- Let someone else decide
+  - Choose tools with sensible defaults
   - Choose tools that can accomplish multiple functions
-  - Wrap underlying tools through a common interface
 - Use presets
   - babel-preset-es2015
   - AirBnB ESLint rules
 - Use conventions

+---

 # Let Somebody Else Make the Choice
 - ember-cli